Higher-genus quasimap wall-crossing via localization: Equivariant projective line

-where $\lambda_i$ is the $i$th Hodge class--- that is, the $i$th Chern class of the Hodge bundle.
-The series $S_j(\alpha, z)$ in \eqref{Phim} is the universal generating series of localization contributions from trees emanating from a vertex $v$ with $j(v) = j$ that contains exactly one of the markings and has an insertion of $\alpha \in H_{\C^*}^*(\P^1)$, and the series $\epsilon_j(z)$, similarly, is the generating series of localization contributions of a tree containing none of the markings.
+The series $S_j(\alpha, z)$ in \eqref{Phim} is the universal generating series of localization contributions from trees emanating from a vertex $v$ with $j(v) = j$ that contains exactly one of the markings and has an insertion of $\alpha \in H_{\C^*}^*(\PP^1)$, and the series $\epsilon_j(z)$, similarly, is the generating series of localization contributions of a tree containing none of the markings.

 Let $\overline\psi_k$ be the pullback under $\pi_l$ of the class $\psi_k$ on $\M_{g, n}$.
 It is well-known that $\overline\psi_k$ differs from $\psi_k$ exactly on the boundary divisors of $\M_{g, n}$ where the $k$th marking and some of the last $l$ markings lie on a rational tail.
 By rewriting the classes $\psi_1, \dotsc, \psi_n$ in terms of $\overline\psi_1, \dotsc, \overline\psi_n$ and boundary divisors, and for each summand integrating along the fibers of the map forgetting all markings of the involved boundary divisors, we can rewrite $\Phi_j$ in the form